 1. If you like arts, music, design, architecture, opera, food, etc. this is the reference language.
 Knowing Italian is greatly beneficial in several career fields.
 Italy is a world leader in the culinary arts, interior design, fashion, graphic design, furniture design, machine tool manufacturing, robotics, electromechanical machinery, shipbuilding, space engineering, construction machinery, and transportation equipment.

-2. Throughout the world, Italian is the fourth most taught non-native language and about 90 million people world-wide speak Italian as their first language.
+2. Italian is the fourth most taught non-native language in the world, and about 90 million people worldwide speak Italian as their first language.

-4. Italian is derived from Latin, and knowledge of Italian will help you to understand the English language, which has a very large percentage of words derived from Latin.
+3. Italian is the closest living language to Latin, and knowledge of Italian will help you to understand the English language, which has 60% of words derived from Latin.

-7. A UNESCO study placed over 60% of the art of the world in Italy.
+5. A UNESCO study placed over 60% of the art of the world in Italy.
 No other country in the world has such a rich heritage of artistic creativity.
 Italy has also the highest number of UNESCO Heritage and Cultural Sites in the world.

-10. Italian combines well with studies in other foreign languages, history, political science, international relations, international business, communication, film studies, medicine, as well as the sciences.
+9. Italian combines well with studies in other foreign languages, history, political science, international relations, business, communication, film studies, theater, medicine, law, as well as the sciences.

 10. Today, Italy has the seventh-highest GDP and the 17th-highest Human Development Index rating in the world.
 It is a member of the G8 and a founding member of the European Union, having signed the Treaty of Rome in 1957.
 Italy was also a charter member of NATO.